Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident Reports: METHODOLOGY

-To further combat class imbalance, we instantiate the loss function $\mathcal{L}$ with the focal loss~\cite{lin2017focal}, which focuses training on hard examples:
+Finally, to further combat the long-tail distribution, we instantiate the loss function $\mathcal{L}$ with the focal loss~\cite{lin2017focal} rather than standard Cross-Entropy.
+The focal loss reshapes the loss surface to down-weight easy examples and focus on hard negatives:

-where $p_t$ is the probability of the ground-truth class, $\gamma$ is a focusing parameter, and $\alpha_t$ is a class-balancing weight.
-By integrating focal loss into the RAT objective, our framework robustly handles both input perturbations and skewed data distributions.
+where $p_t$ is the model's predicted probability for the ground-truth class.
+The modulating factor $(1-p_t)^\gamma$ decays to zero as $p_t \to 1$, effectively silencing well-classified examples.
+By integrating Focal Loss into the RAT objective, our framework robustly handles both input-level perturbations $\mathbf{r}_{\text{adv}}$ and dataset-level imbalance $\alpha_t$ and $\gamma$.